mwhit74/interpreter/README.md

 ---disclaimer---

 I am not sure if this is so much a readme as it is notes, thoughts, and a place to store research.
-I may in the future start a project wiki to house all this stuff but for now this is my quick and dirty solution
+I may in the future start a project wiki to house all this stuff but for now this is my quick and dirty solution.

 ---disclaimer---

 This is an ongoing project to help me learn how to write an interperter.
 This is